 When Faces finally released on streaming platforms in October 2021, fans flocked to the late-Mac Miller’s beloved mixtape like it was the very first time.

 With digital remasters, remakes, fresh visuals and a secret folder of bonus content, Miller’s legacy has been well taken care of since his untimely passing in 2018.
-Saying on multiple occasions that he was “not on this Earth” during the tape’s conception, Faces’ rollout to DSPs in late 2021 bonded together Mac fans both old and new in one swift motion.
+Saying on multiple occasions that he was “not on this Earth” during the tape’s conception, Faces’ rollout to DSPs in late 2021 bonded together Mac fans both old and new.

 While Miller’s death still evokes strong feelings of remembrance across the industry, having him “back” still felt inexplicably real upon Faces’ official release.
-Now eight years later, those feelings are still there on the anniversary of his classic mixtape.
+Now nine years later, those feelings are still there on the anniversary of his classic

 Miller mainly self-produced the project under his producer alias Larry Fisherman, with contributions from Thundercat, 9th Wonder, and Earl Sweatshirt under his alias randomblackdude.
 Guest appearances on the album not only include Earl, but Schoolboy Q, Ab-Soul, Rick Ross, Mike Jones, Vince Staples and Thundercat on the bass as well.
 The remastered version also comes complete with a bonus track titled “Yeah.”
 With timeless tracks in “Therapy,” “Grand Finale,” “Funeral,” “Polo Jeans,” “Diablo,” “Colors and Shapes” — which received a beautifully animated music video — and many more, Mac’s legacy resides in the unabashed sincerity he has with himself over the course of the LP.